Collection Development Policy

 Currently, the Library is not accepting gifts for the general collection.

-Please see The Wittliff Collections gifts page and the University Archives webpage for information about their gift policies.
+Please see The Wittliff Collections gifts page and the Special Collections and Archives webpage for information about their gift policies.

 https://www.thewittliffcollections.txstate.edu/give.html